 PayPal Business handles companies that pay through PayPal, which is common in the mystery shopping space.
 The business version keeps a clear transaction record and transfers cleanly to Novo.
 Cash App Business does the same for companies that prefer that route.
 Having both options means you’re never turning down a shop because of how a particular scheduler pays.

 Why PayPal Business and not personal?
-A business PayPal account keeps your mystery shopping payments separate from any personal PayPal activity, gives you a cleaner transaction history, and makes it easier to document income if you’re ever audited.
+A business PayPal account keeps shop payments separate from personal PayPal activity.
+You get a cleaner transaction history.
+And if you’re ever audited, your income is much easier to document.
 The same logic applies to Cash App Business vs. personal.

 | Feature | Details |